 At present, when people in Arayat are asked who Sinukuan was, they will say she's the woman of the mountain.
-But it's only a partial truth..
+But it's only half the truth..

 According to the old Kapampangan mythology(native of Pampangga) and the research known to have been gathered by students of Henry Otley Beyer, Mount Arayat is the legendary home of Aung/Aring Sinukuan/Sinkuan/Suku, the sun god of war and death.
 He taught the early inhabitants the industry of metallurgy, wood cutting, rice culture and even waging war.

 Apung Sinukuan is sometimes called Apolaki/Adlaw, the representation of the sun, and is portrayed as a ruler of Arayat along with Mingan, a name that in most traditions is that of Sinukuan's wife, but occasionally occurs also as the name of one of his daughters.

 He was also the rival enemy of the moon god Apung Namalyari -Apo na Malyari (Mallari) of Mount Pinatubo, ruler of the eight rivers in Zambales located 16 miles away south.
 He engaged on an epic battle with his rival, who “hurled stones” at Sinukuan.
 Perhaps this is actually a recollection of Mt.
 Pinatubo’s pre-Hispanic eruption over 600 years ago.

 In one story, Sinukuan was gravely wounded by a giant that resides in Mt.
 Pinatubo, but in other legends, this giant in Zambales mountain challenged and defeated the king of Arayat.
 The latter was killed and his son Sinukuan took his place, and later he eventually married the daughter of the lord of Zambales or vice versa.